-- Q Trade School, yes. - A And, we had a lot of fun. - Q You shared quarters there for a time with the beginnings of the Edsel group, did you not? - A No, I don't think so. - Q No? - A I don't know.
-I never was involved with the Edsel at all.
-That was Emmett Judge. - Q Right, yes.
-Dick Krafve. - A Dick Krafve, yeah. - Q You later had a headquarters down the street in--the divisional headquarters was erected, was it not, the Continental Division? - A Yes. - Q In Allen Park, I think just over the line in Allen Park, as I recall. - A Yes.
-On the freeway, yeah. - Q So, there was a degree of jealousy and animosity directed toward the division in a sense. - A Well, here was the problem.
-You had MacPherson with hundreds of engineers, and styling with hundreds of people over there, and here was this little handful of people, and if we turned out an outstanding automobile, why it might make the other groups look bad. - Q And, you did turn out an outstanding automobile--relatively so. - A Well, as far as engineering and design, yes. - Q Where did it flounder?
-What happened? - A One of the things that Harley Copp wanted to do was to have each project engineer be responsible for that part of the car, when the cars were being built, these guys were supposed to be out there watching to see that that part of the car was built right.
+Q: You later had a headquarters down the street in--the divisional headquarters was erected, was it not, the Continental Division?

+Q: In Allen Park, I think just over the line in Allen Park, as I recall.

+A: Yes.
+On the freeway, yeah.

+Q: So, there was a degree of jealousy and animosity directed toward the division in a sense.

+A: Well, here was the problem.
+You had MacPherson with hundreds of engineers, and styling with h undreds of people over there, and here was this little handful of people, and if we turned out an outstanding automobile, why it might make the other groups look bad.

+- Q: And, you did turn out an outstanding automobile--relatively so. - A: Well, as far as engineering and design, yes. - Q: Where did it flounder?
+What happened? - A: One of the things that Harley Copp wanted to do was to have each project engineer be responsible for that part of the car, when the cars were being built, these guys were supposed to be out there watching to see that that part of the car was built right.
 Morrey Fordice, for instance (in charge in trim), if he found something wasn't right, he could stop the line.
 Pulley Blank if he saw the welds were not correct on welding up this thing, he could stop the line.
 Of course, our thought was we wanted to build the best car in the world.
 This was our ambition, and I remember when we were writing specifications for plating, and I put through some specs, and I got a call from the purchasing department, and they said, "This is ridiculous."
 I said, "You can get plating this good."
 "Yeah, but it's going to be terribly expensive."
 I said, "Yes."
-They said, "Do you know that your specifications are above Cadillac?"
+They said, "Do you know that your specifi- cations are above Cadillac?"
 I said, "We're not building a Cadillac," and this was the attitude, you know.
-Then, they brought in a production man from Mercury -- Mercury quality was the worst in the industry at that time.
+Then, they brought in a production man from Mercury--Mercury quality was the worst in the industry at that time.
 They brought this production man in from Mercury to build our car!
-Once it got -- once they got excited about it, they wanted to make money out of it.
-The original thought was that we were going to build the finest car in the world, and, if we made money, that would be fine; if we broke even, that would be fine; even if we lost money, it would be fine.
+Once it got--once they got excited about it, they wanted to make money out of it.
+The original thought was that we were going to build the finest car in the world; and, if we made money, that would fine; if we broke even, that would be fine; even if we lost money, it would be fine.
 We still wanted to establish the finest car in the world, and we knew that with the small production that, even if you made money, it wasn't going to make enough money to mean anything to Ford Motor Company So, really, our goal was more or less to break even, but to really to build a fine automobile.
 Then, they put this man in from Mercury, and the idea was let's get the cars out; let's get the money coming in.

-were just not--they didn't have that quality.
+They were just not--they didn't have that quality.
 That was what killed it.